mikeSpear/Car-Accidents/README.md

 12/12/22 Comments
-Updated One Pager to make it more annoymouse.
+Updated One Pager to make it more anonymous.
 Data set is an older version of the publically avaliable dataset avaliable at https://public.tableau.com/views/CrashstatMainlandingpage/Mainpage?:embed=y&:display_count=yes&:showTabs=y&:showVizHome=no#1&%3Adisplay_count=yes&%3Atoolbar=no&%3Arender=false